olafwied/olafwied.github.io/_posts/core-samples/2018-06-01 Introduction to the EM-Algorithm.md

 To understand the EM algorithm, we need to introduce a latent (unobserved) variable.
 This will simplify the calculations as we will see shortly.

-Let's a latent variable $T$ that "assigns" our data to one of the clusters.
+Let's define a latent variable $T$ that "assigns" our data to one of the clusters.

 1. $P(T=c|\theta) = w_c$
 2. $P(x|T=c, \theta) = N(x|\mu_c, \Sigma_c)$